- Location: South Dakota

 Of course, you can refuse to take the test.
-But, if you do, your license will be revoked for one year.
+But, if you do, your license will be revoked.

 You can also request to have a qualified technician of your choice do the testing.
 You'll have to pay for the test, though.
 And, you'll still have to give the police officer a sample.

 If you are convicted of DUI, your punishment will vary depending on your history.

 1st offense ―Your license will be revoked for anywhere from 30 days to 1 year.
 In some cases, you may be allowed to drive to and from work, or to an approved alcohol counseling program.

 2nd offense ―Your license will be revoked for at least 1 year.
 You may be allowed to drive to and from work after successfully completing a court-approved alcohol-treatment program.
 If you're caught driving (outside of what's permitted) you'll have to spend at least 3 days in jail.